One minute I can be watching a movie, then all of a sudden the emotion wells up and then… Know the feeling?

 The same thing happens when you watch a movie and it touches you and you cry… That process of opening into yourself… it’s like a lock and key.”
 Time after time, having a good cry comes right back to watching movies.

 Glamour’s list of 37 sad movies for when you want a good cry features teary romances like Titanic or The Notebook along with children’s movies like My Girl and ET.
 If your heartstrings are best pulled by animals you aren’t alone and there are several on the list – including Hachi.

-Hachi: A Dog’s Tale has thousands of five-star reviews on Amazon of how the movie touched so many hearts.
+Hachi: A Dog’s Tale has thousands of five-star reviews on Amazon.
 The stories shared are overwhelming in their love for the film and the message of Hachiko’s life.
 Hundreds of those reviews describe people moved to tears.
 And, I hope, not just moved to tears but changed inside too…